 Here is another way of singing it, from another poet, Antonio Machado:

 It is good to know that glasses

 are to drink from;

 is to not know what thirst is for.

-We start with what we can learn, test and know: glasses may be used for drinking.
-This familiar kind of conceptual knowledge comes first, capturing attention and anchoring us firmly in one world and way of looking.
+In this poem, we start with what we can learn, test and know: glasses may be used for drinking.
+This familiar kind of conceptual knowledge comes first, capturing attention and anchoring us firmly in one world and one way of looking.
 Then there is a movement into something else.
 The lens through which we look suddenly becomes apparent, and the waking mind catches a glimpse of an unsuspected reality, far outside its normal boundaries and perceptions.
 It sees that thirst is to take you to its opposite so that they may both dissolve in the pure and luminous fact of water.

 Tracy concludes by saying, "It’s a struggle, literally, not to disappear [...]
 The duende stirs as a way of saying: you will only stay whole by moving — day after day, note after note, poem after poem — from one world to the next."

 We turn to one last poet, Lisel Mueller, to bring us home together:

 Our weighted shapes, these verticals,